Mean Field Limit for Coulomb-Type Flows: Introduction

 as shown in \cite{bik,cv} (and this formula retrieves the solution of \cite{sv} for $\s=\d-2$).

 If the initial $\mu^0$ is sufficiently regular, the stronger assumption \eqref{assumfaible} is known to hold with $T=\infty$ for the Coulomb case (see \cite{linz} where the proof works as well in higher dimensions), and it is known up to some $T>0$ in the case $(\d-2)_+<\s\le \d-1$ \cite{xz}.
 As for \eqref{limecons}, to our knowledge the desired regularity is only known in dimension 2 for the Euler equation in vorticity form (see \cite{volib,chemin}), although the arguments of \cite{xz} written for the dissipative case seem to also apply to the conservative one.
 Our convergence result thus holds in these cases, under the assumption that the limit $\mu^0$ of $\mu_N^0 $ is sufficiently regular and that $F_N(\XN^0, \mu^0) =o(N^2)$.
 Note that, as shown in \cite{du}, the latter is implied by the convergence of the initial energy which can be viewed as a well-preparedness condition.
+For any regular enough $\mu^0$, one may for instance build initial conditions satisfying this assumption (and something even stronger) by the construction in \cite{ps}.

 For $\d-1<\s<\d$, even the local in time propagation of regularity of solutions of \eqref{limeq} remains an open problem.
-Note that the uniqueness of regular enough solutions is always implied by the weak-strong stability argument we use, detailed in \cite{du}, and reproduced in Section \ref{method} below.
+Note that the uniqueness of regular enough solutions is always implied by the weak-strong stability argument we use, reproduced in Section \ref{method} below.

 Requiring some regularity of the solutions to the limiting equation for establishing convergence with relative entropy / modulated entropy / modulated energy methods is fairly common: the same situation appears for instance in \cite{jabinwang,jabinwang2} or in the derivation of the Euler equations from the Boltzmann equation via the modulated entropy method, see \cite{lsr} and references therein.